straup/flickrapi-js/README.md

-IMPORTANT: This is still plain old Javascript and if you fill in all those FLICKR `API` and `AUTH` variables with real data and then put them on the public Internet **any one will be able to see them, steal them and start uploading stuff to that account**.
+IMPORTANT: This is still plain old Javascript and if you fill in all those FLICKR `API` and `AUTH` variables with real data and then put them on the public Internet **anyone will be able to see them, steal them and start uploading stuff to that account**.

 This is not a magic pony so be careful how you use it and where.